Other Losses - suffered due to your injury

 You can also claim if your injury caused you to lose promotion in your job.

-Even if you were not injured you can still claim for damaged property or anything else you have lost.
+Even if you were not injured, you could still claim for damaged property or anything else you have lost.

 For example, if you had a car accident and you were not injured, but your car was damaged then you can ask your opponent to pay you the cost of repairing your car.
 This can also include any possessions in the car that were damaged or destroyed.